Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 This video and discussion show you how to remove and replace the right (passenger side) CV axle on a Kia Sportage.
 A nylon strap or rope can be used to "snap out" the axle from the transmission.
 This repair can also be performed on a Hyundai Tuscon (2005-2007).

-Video of Kia Sportage (Passenger Side) CV Axle Shaft Replacement
+Kia Sportage (Passenger Side) CV Axle Shaft Replacement (Video)

 This five-minute video will provide you with visual step-by-step help for completing the removal and replacement of Kia Sportage passenger side CV axle.
 The steps are also described lower down in the article.